nahanoo/ESBL_project/README.md

 # ESBL_project
-In this repository every releavant scripts for the ESBL_project are located.
+In this repository every script for the SNP analysis and the morbidostat control for the ESBL E. coli resistance evolution project is located.